circleci/circleci-docs/src-api/README.md

 ### Updating Slate

-Slate isn't exactly a library that you can `npm install` or `npm update`.
+Slate is not exactly a library where you can run the `npm install` or `npm update` commands.
 If Slate releases an update that we need, currently, it will require us to download their repo again, and replace the src files (but don't delete our index.html.md!)